Bwaite43/bundleemup.com/index.md

 layout: home
 ---
 # BUNDLE ‘EM UP

-**We are in urgent need of new or gently used winter coats!
-We are collecting from Sep 15th – Oct 15th**

-**The coat giveaway will be held for the community on Oct 22nd from 10a-2p @ HC fairgrounds Expo Hall**

-**Held in partnership with Prevent Child Abuse Hendricks Co., Just Be Kind Club, & Hendricks Co.
-4-H fairground & Conference center.**
+# Winter Coat Drive Giveaway

+## Collection Period
+**September 29th - October 13th**

+## Winter Coat Drive Event
+**Date:** October 19th
+**Time:** 10 AM - 2 PM
+**Location:** Hendricks County Fairgrounds, Small Animal Barn

+Join us in our community-wide effort to keep everyone warm this winter!
+We're collecting gently used winter coats for two weeks, culminating in a free coat giveaway event.

+### How You Can Help
+- Donate a gently used coat
+- Spread the word about the drive and giveaway
+- Attend the giveaway if you're in need of a coat

+## Our Partners
+This initiative is a collaborative effort brought to you by:

+- Plainfield Federation of Churches
+- Plainfield Optimist Club
+- Just Be Kind Club
+- Prevent Child Abuse Hendricks County
+- Hendricks County 4-H Fairground & Conference Center

+---

+Together, we can make a difference in our community.
+Let's ensure everyone stays warm this winter!

 <img src="{{ site.url }}/images/beu.png" alt="">